ARTbio/startbio/docs/Run-Galaxy/Preparing_reference.md

-The last thing we can do for the incoming analyses is to prepare an index of your drosophila genome, which will be available Galaxy-wide.
+The last thing we can do for the incoming analyses is to prepare several indexes of your Drosophila genome, which will be available Galaxy-wide.

-Each alignment program uses its own, specific index, to speed up the alignment tasks.
-Thus, if you plan for instance to align reads using bowtie and bowtie2, you should prepare a bowtie genome index and a bowtie2 genome index.
+Alignment programs and a number of tools use their own, specific index, to speed up their tasks.
+Thus, since you will align later reads using bowtie, you should prepare a bowtie genome index.
+Likewise, you will need to make a conversion of SAM to BAM format using a samtools tool.
+You also need to prepare a fasta index (.fai) of your genome for this tool.

-In Galaxy, in addition, these indexations are preceded by a "fetch and dbkey" task, whose purpose is to implement the Galaxy database and inform it of the existence of this genome and of possible derived indexes.
+In Galaxy, these indexing tasks are preceeded by a "fetch and dbkey" task, whose purpose is to implement the Galaxy database and inform it of the existence of this genome and of possible derived indexes.

 <center>![](images/galaxy_indexing.svg){ width="600" }</center>